KK1Korea/cpu-anchor-cpu-gpu-hybrid-finetuning/README.md

 5. What is the optimal fp32:bf16 step ratio?
 Is 20% ideal, or can less suffice?
 (Originally derived from Prime Number Theorem 1/ln(100) ≈ 21.71%.
 Post-F, the justification shifts: "enough fp32 steps for gradients to find a good basin."
 10%?
 5%?
 The minimum effective dose is unknown.)
 6. Does fp64 → fp32 → bf16 → fp8 form a monotonic quality gradient invisible to train loss?
 (If fp32 Phase1 helps, does fp64 Phase1 help more?
 Now testable on both CPU and GPU, since precision — not device — is the primary factor.)
 7. Does reverse staging (bf16 first → fp32 later) work, or is the order essential?
 (Proposed Experiment E-GPU: GPU bf16 100 → GPU fp32 400.
 The exact mirror of F. Tests whether *early* precision matters more than *late* precision.
 If E-GPU ≈ F → total fp32 amount matters, order doesn't.
 If E-GPU < F → order is critical, anchor must come first.)
-8. Does QLoRA 4-bit quantization mask the full Precision-Staged Training benefit?
-(Partially answered: 4-bit masks train loss differences (C ≈ G) but does NOT mask MMLU differences (G > C).
-The 3B full-precision branch (16-bit loading, no quantization) tests whether the MMLU gap widens when this bottleneck is removed.)
+8. Does QLoRA 4-bit quantization mask the full Precision-Staged Training benefit? **Partially answered:** The reported train_loss improvement (22%) is a measurement artifact in both 7B (QLoRA) and 3B (16-bit full).
+However, 3B confirmed bf16 = fp32 (Δ=0.0002), meaning quantization creates a different noise environment where precision staging may interact differently with gradient computation.
+3B MMLU evaluation will clarify whether the benefit exists without quantization.

 ### New Questions from Experiment F